Last reviewed on 31 January 2021

 Do you feel like all the days are blurring and that you’re stuck?
 As we come to terms with another lockdown, it can be hard to stay upbeat.
 The pressures of work and home schooling combined with concerns about your family’s health and finances might feel quite overwhelming.
 If your community has suffered the impact of COVID-19 more than others, you might feel angry and upset.
 On top of all this, you might be missing loved ones, finding it difficult not having your usual daily routine and wondering when life might get back to some kind of normal.

 Although you might be fed up of staying at home and finding it really tough to follow the official guidance right now, please stick with it.
 You’re doing something extremely important – protecting yourself, your family, your community and the NHS.
-As we head towards spring, the light at the end of the tunnel should get brighter.
+As we head towards summer, the light at the end of the tunnel should get brighter.

 In the Groundhog Day film, Bill Murray’s character initially fights against what’s happening to him.
 It’s only when he realises that if he reacts differently – with kindness, generosity and a focus on learning new skills – the outcome will be better.
 To help you feel less frustrated and more hopeful at this time, Good Thinking and Thrive LDN have put together these tips.
 Whether lockdown is making you feel anxious, irritable, lonely, bored or just a bit meh, we’re here to help.